jostylr/event-when/README.md

     // talk with jack three times, using brief each time emitter.once("jack", "talk with jack", 3, brief);

-__note__

-If you attach a `_label` property to your handler f, then the once will get recorded in `emitter._onces` which one can use to monitor which onces have fired and how many times remain.

 ---
 <a name="stop"></a>
 ### stop(filter toRemove, bool neg) --> emitter

-This is a general purpose maintainer of the queue/waiting lists.
+This is a general purpose maintainer of the queue.
 It will remove the events that match the first argument in some appropriate way.

 __arguments__